-Flights or long drives (when you are not in charge of the stereo) are not the same without these.
+Long flights (or any flights) are sooo much better with these.
 I used to only use the apple headphones that came with my iPhone until I tried a pair of Bose.
 They really do a great job with noise cancellation, are very comfortable to wear and so easy to use when paired with Bluetooth- they also come in rose gold.
-All WINS in my book!

 I used to lug my mom’s old bulky and heavy kindle around until the battery refused to hold a charge.
 During COVID quarantine, I purchased the Kindle paperwhite E-reader, and now I can’t believe I didn’t do it sooner!
 It is so compact (about as big as my iPhone), has kick-ass battery life, and a lot of useful reading tools such as chapter pages left, read time, and word-wise.